G1.8 Family Team Meetings (FTM)

 1. Why the family refuses assistance/involvement from community partners in case planning, including the SSW’s efforts to promote acceptance of community partner involvement; and

-5. Along with the family, forms a team including identified fathers that will:
+5. Along with the family, form a team including identified fathers that will:

 1. Assist in developing an individualized family plan, based on the initial assessment;